ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 In this case, there are 7 discrete amount choices given.
-There is, of course, the implicit choice of $0, which a client exercises when they do not donate at all.
+There is, of course, the implicit choice of $0, which a user exercises when they do not donate at all.
 In addition to the set of fixed choices, there is an option to enter a custom amount.
 In practice, only 2% of donors use the custom amount option.
 The image below gives an example of the empirical distribution over positive